Art-Sells/infrastructure/Readme.md

 ### Motivation:

-Ecare was born out of the ashes of a cryptocurrency ecosystem in 2019 created to lift artists & storytellers out of poverty; Novestic.
+Ecare was born out of the ashes of a cryptocurrency ecosystem in 2019 created to lift storytellers out of poverty; Novestic.
 Though Novestic gained 600+ users pre-product release, it needed a specific infrastructure in order for it to maintain a successful ecosystem that did not yet exist; Ecare.

+How will Ecare achieve poverty alleviation for storytellers?
+Through CPES, an exchange system immune to bear-market volatility.

+### CPES (Cross Pollination Exchange System):

+Unlike other exchange rate systems, ECARE's CPES system isn't based on the market caps of the tokens, but is based solely on wallet balances and tokens.
-ECARE tokens *(ERC-20 tokens using ECARE)* are not to be "bought and sold" but rather, only exchanged or "swapped" via AMMs (Automated Market Makers like Uniswap or an ECARE AMM).

-*Thus, ECARE token balances rise and maintain value based on exchange rates agreed upon further calcifying a self-sustaining token ecosystem absent of consistent investment.*
+ECARE tokens *(ERC-20 tokens using ECARE)* are not to be "bought and sold" but rather, only exchanged or "swapped" via AMMs (Automated Market Makers like Uniswap or an ECARE AMM). *Thus, ECARE token balances rise and maintain value based on exchange rates agreed upon further calcifying a self-sustaining token ecosystem absent of consistent investment.*

-### Mechanics:

-Unlike other exchange rate systems, ECARE's system isn't based on the market caps of the tokens, but is based solely on wallet balances and tokens.
-Thus, the mechanics that helps its tokens rise and maintain value are composed from its cross-pollination exchange system.

-#### Cross-pollination exchange system:

 During exchanges, each token exchanged is moved into a burn wallet while the value of the tokens burned are exchanged into the corresponding wallet's balance as follows: